apache/flink-web/reviewing-prs.md

 * Contributors have a good contribution experience.
 * Our reviews are structured and check all important aspects of a contribution.
 * We make sure to keep a high code quality in Flink.
-* We avoid situations where contributors and reviewers spend a lot of time to refine a contribution that gets rejected later.
+* We avoid situations where contributors and reviewers spend a lot of time refining a contribution that gets rejected later.

 ----